A Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols: Simulation Framework

 \section{Simulation Framework}

-We complement our systematization of DeFi derivative protocols with numerical simulations that approximate how positions evolve under specific market conditions.
-Specifically, we develop a Monte Carlo framework in Python that models the life cycle of derivative contracts under stochastic price dynamics, protocol-specific fees, and liquidation mechanisms.
-All code is publicly available on our GitHub,\footnote{ \url{https://github.com/LucaPennella/sok-defi-derivatives} } providing a reproducible benchmark for testing and a foundation for future extensions.
+We complement our systematization of DeFi derivative protocols with numerical simulations that approximate how derivative positions evolve under controlled market and protocol conditions.
+To this end, we develop a Monte Carlo framework in Python that models the lifecycle of derivative contracts under stochastic price dynamics, protocol-specific fees, and liquidation mechanisms.
+All code is publicly available on our GitHub,\footnote{ \url{https://github.com/LucaPennella/sok-defi-derivatives}

-The framework builds on the tuple-based representation introduced in Section~\ref{sec:concept}.
-This unified structure ensures that both analytical and simulation-based components are governed by the same formal specifications, preserving consistency between theoretical modeling and computational experimentation.

-\paragraph{Scope of Application} In principle, the framework can simulate perpetuals, everlasting options, and synthetic assets.
-In this paper, however, we focus on perpetual futures, as they represent the most widely used class of derivatives in practice.
-Their interplay of leverage, margining, and funding mechanisms makes them a comprehensive test for operationalizing our tuple-based formalism.
-The associated repository also includes prototype simulations for the other contract types.